chrisross00/seeker-py-new/roadmap.md

     * search :white-check-mark:
     * evaluate if search is different, if so store it :white-check-mark:
     * pick from a list of previously used searches :white-check-mark:

+* **Deployed to Heroku!!!
+It's Live!!!**
+  * 4/28 - deployed to heroku, everything builds.
+But need, in order to actually have a usable app: :white_check_mark:
+    * Figure out the environment variable thing because there is no .env file in prod.
+      * Working on test in runmain :white_check_mark:
+      * All ngrok and get_auth_config stuff needs to be redone :white_check_mark:
+      * SQL_ALCHEMY stuff on application.py :white_check_mark:
+      * Make production env vars :white_check_mark:
+    * SSL - Upgraded to hobby version for $7 per month

 * Make the twilio thing look at the queue and send anything that has a 0 status